-Within ten days of the effective date of this bylaw said Board of Selectmen shall appoint two members to serve until the adjournment of the Annual Town Meeting in 1962; two members to serve until the adjournment of the Annual Town Meeting in 1961; and one member to serve until the adjournment of the Annual Town Meeting in 1960; and, thereafter, at the adjournment of each Annual Town Meeting as their terms of office expire their successors shall be appointed for terms of three years.
+Within ten days of the effective date of this bylaw said Board of Selectmen shall appoint two members to serve until the adjournment of the Annual Town Meeting in 1962; two members to serve until the adjournment of the Annual Town Meeting in 1960; and, thereafter, at the adjournment of each Annual Town Meeting as their terms of office expire their successors shall be appointed for terms of three years.
 Any vacancy which shall occur in the membership of said Personnel Board shall be filled by said Board of Selectmen, and the appointee shall serve for the balance of the term in which such vacancy shall occur.